OmniIndex/python/docs/source/examples/sample_code.rst

     - 'OI_API_TEST_DEMO_KEY' another user key you want to test
     - 'OI_API_TEST_USER_DEMO' the user name of the user key you want to test
     - 'OI_API_TEST_UNIT_DEMO' the unit name of the user key you want to test
+    - 'OI_API_TEST_BASE_URL' the base url of the API you want to test, e.g. 'https://api.omniindex.xyz/api_v1

 - then run the tests: